 Temperature extremes can be scary!
 Our bodies don’t handle them well on their own.
-Hypothermia and Heat Stroke are scary, life threatening, serious conditions.
+Hypothermia and Heat Stroke is scary, life-threatening, and serious conditions.
 Where I live, we get cold winters (occasionally below zero) and hot summers (over 100).
-There are places with more serious extremes, but we certainly aren’t in coastal southern California (we use to be!) with a 45 degree – 85 degree yearly temperature range.
+There are places with more serious extremes, but we certainly aren’t in coastal southern California (we use to be!) with a 45-degree – 85-degree yearly temperature range.

 HOT or COLD